ionify/ionify/README.md

 { on: "hi"
 , hi:
     function hello (ion)
-      { / This method's called for each ion with/
+      {/ This method's called for each ion with/
-      + / a "hi" property.
+      +/ a "hi" property.
 It then logs the "hi"/
-      + / property's value.                     /
+      +/ property's value.                     /

-      + {log: ion.hi}
+      ~{ log: ion.hi }
       }
 }